sshine/datamatik.blog/content/posts/what-is-datamatik.md

 Datamatiker is taught at 8 business academies in Denmark, and schools share the same study programme regulations.
 To make the same set of regulations fit 8 schools, they are formulated very loosely.
+For example, it doesn't say anywhere that Java must be used, but it just happens that almost everyone does use Java.

 2.5 years is a short time, and the framework is very flexible, which makes it very interesting to teach.